dencold/hasper/README.md

 ## Creating a new site

 Hugo has a helper command to scaffold a new site together.
-It creates all of the files and initial directory structure you need to start writing content and getting things posted.
+It creates the initial directory structure and files you need to start writing content.
 Let's do this for the example site I am working on, bayactive.org:

 ```bash
 $ hugo new site bayactive -f yaml